JoshMarino/gazebo_and_ros_control/README.md

 ```
 *7) Step 7:*
 The gazebo.launch file will look for what controller to use for actuating the joints.
-We create another launch file that specifies the cotroller to be used.
+We create another launch file that specifies the controller to be used.
 This node uses the spawner tool in the  [controller_manager](http://wiki.ros.org/controller_manager) package to load and start the listed controllers.

 ```
 <launch>